 Constraints are defined in the [constraints] section.
 The format is two atom numbers followed by the function type, which can be 1 or 2, and the constraint distance.
 The only difference between the two types is that type 1 is used for generating exclusions and type 2 is not (see sec.
 5.4.4).
-The distances are constrained using the LINCS or the SHAKE algorithm, which can be selected in the \.mdp file.
+The distances are constrained using the LINCS or the SHAKE algorithm, which can be selected in the .mdp file.
 Both types of constraints can be perturbed in free-energy calculations by adding a second constraint distance (see 5.8.5).
 Several types of bonds and angles (see Table 5.5) can be converted automatically to constraints by grompp.
-There are several options for this in the \.mdp file.
+There are several options for this in the .mdp file.

-We have also implemented the SETTLE algorithm [45], which is an analytical solution of SHAKE, specifically for water.
+We have also implemented the SETTLE algorithm [46], which is an analytical solution of SHAKE, specifically for water.
 SETTLE can be selected in the topology file.
 See, for instance, the SPC molecule definition:

 '''

 [ moleculetype ]

 ; molname nrexcl

 SOL

+1

 [ atoms ]

-at type res nr ren nm at nm cg nr
+at type res nr

+ren nm

+cq nr

+charge

+at nm

 1

-OW

-1 SOL

-OW1

 1

 -0.82

-HW2
+1

+OW

 SOL

+OW1

 2

 HW

 1

+SOL

+HW2

 1

 0.41

-нмз

 3

+1

 HW

 1

 SOL

-1
+HW3

 0.41

 [ settles ]

+funct

+dhh

 OW

-funct

 doh

-dhh

 0.1

 0.16333

 1

 1

-[ exclusions ]

-3

-1

-2

-2

-1

-3

-3

-1

 '''

-The [ settles ] directive defines the first atom of the water molecule.
+The [settles] directive defines the first atom of the water molecule.
 The settle funct is always 1, and the distance between O-H and H-H distances must be given.
-Note that the algorithm can also be used for TIP3P and TIP4P [124].
+Note that the algorithm can also be used for TIP3P and TIP4P [129].
 TIP3P just has another geometry.
 TIP4P has a virtual site, but since that is generated it does not need to be shaken (nor stirred).